Task Force 72 (model boat builders): Annual regatta

-Task Force 72 hopes that the Association's membership in other countries will grow to the point where they are large enough to support their own national regattas.

 Types of models constructed

 Currently the majority of model ships owned by Task Force 72 members are military vessels however this is slowly changing as more non-warships are completed.
 In fact the joint winners of the Wentworth Shield for best model at the 2007 Annual Regatta were two non-warships, the lighthouse and navigation aids tender Cape Don and the USS Charles Robinson, a Liberty Ship.

 Similarly, the vessel voted best model of the 2008 Annual Regatta was a United States Army hospital ship, the USAHS St Olaf which, while operated by the military, was not a warship.

 Task Force 72 members have built models of a wide range of ships and submarines, ranging from 19th century cruisers to futuristic missile corvettes, from sailing ships to ballistic missile submarines.
 Despite the majority of ships being of military subjects merchant and passenger ships are also well represented.

 All share a basic characteristic.
 They are built to a common scale of 1:72 and are radio controlled.